GreenEsfingeExperiment/Scenario_1/README.md

 The test class `RecommendationServiceTest` validates the behavior of the recommendation logic.

-When you open the project, to make sure that everything is correctly configured, you need to run the tests and teh result should be the one in teh pecture: on test will pass and the other not.
+When you open the project, to make sure that everything is correctly configured, you need to run the tests and the result should be the one in the picture: one test will pass and the other not.
 When you make all tests pass successfully, your task is complete.

 > `IMPORTANT: You cannot change the test code!`